-Rights-of-way for two utility-powerline corridors are authorized in potential wilderness per the California Wilderness Act (1984) (Sec.
-101. (24)).
-The two rights-of-way are a 60-foot-wide corridor running from Moro Rock summit benchmark to near the Middle Fork Road and a 60-foot-wide corridor on the west side of Kings Canyon National Park from near Lookout Peak to the Cedar Grove vicinity (approximately 12 and 22 acres respectively).
+Two utility-powerline corridors are present in designated potential wilderness additions.
+The two rights-of-way are a 60-foot-wide corridor running from 0.5 miles northeast of Moro Rock summit south to the Middle Fork Road, and a 60-foot-wide corridor on the west side of Kings Canyon National Park from near Lookout Peak to the Cedar Grove vicinity (approximately 12 and 22 acres respectively).